Wolfy0921/ColorResolution/README.md

-# Composition24
+# Cute-Sliding-Puzzle

-Composition24
+Cute Sliding Puzzle

 iOS technical support URL:
 If you have any questions, please leave a message.
-Email address: Wolfy0921@hooly.com
+Email address: Wolfy0921@gmail.com